 This proxy statement/prospectus is being furnished in connection with the solicitation of proxies from the holders of HSB common stock by the HSB Board for use at the special meeting and any adjournment or postponement of the special meeting.
-HSB first mailed this proxy statement/prospectus to HSB shareholders on or about October 2, 2000.
+HSB mailed this proxy statement/prospectus to HSB shareholders beginning [--] [--], 2000.
 You should read this proxy statement/prospectus carefully before voting your shares.